Mary’s Pence Grantees Are

 COMMUNITY CENTERED —

-emerging from a need identified within the community, and collaboratively developed by members of the community, flexible enough to meet new, changing or emerging needs.
+emerging from a need identified within the impacted community, and collaboratively developed by and led by members of that community.

 Working to enact long term sustainable change at the community level —